Rapptz/discord.py/docs/faq.rst

 What is obfuscation?
 ~~~~~~~~~~~~~~~~~~~~~~

-Starting October 12, 2026 (or sooner, if opted in), Discord may tell your bot that a channel exists without letting it see what's inside.
+Starting October 12, 2026, Discord may tell your bot that a channel exists without letting it see what's inside.
 Rather than omitting the channel entirely, Discord sends it with most of its information stripped out and marks
 it as *obfuscated*.
 This happens whenever your bot lacks the ``view_channel`` permission for that channel.
 Only ``id``, ``type``, and ``parent_id`` keep their real values; every other field is obfuscated, including